The interval posets of permutations seen from the decomposition tree perspective: Alternative proofs of known structural results

 We briefly recall some classical terminology regarding properties of posets.
 More details can be found in~\cite{Stanley}.
 Let $P$ be a generic poset, whose partial order is denoted by~$\leq$.

-For $a$ and $b$ be two elements of $P$, we say that $a$ \emph{covers} $b$ when $b<a$ and there is no element $c$ of $P$ such that $b<c<a$.
-The \emph{Hasse diagram} of $P$ is a drawing of the graph whose vertices are the elements of $P$, and whose edges are the covering relations in $P$, with $a$ being drawn higher than $b$ whenever $b<a$.
+Recall that the Hasse diagram of $P$ is the (directed) graph whose vertices are the elements of $P$, and whose edges are the covering relations in $P$.
+Hasse diagrams are drawn in the plane with $a$ higher than $b$ whenever $b<a$.
 We say that $P$ is \emph{planar} when its Hasse diagram can be drawn in such a way that no two edges cross.

-For any two elements $a$ and $b$ in $P$, their \emph{meet} (resp. \emph{join}) denoted $a\lor b$ (resp. $a\land b$) is the smallest element $c$ such that $a \leq c$ and $b \leq c$. (resp. the largest element $c$ such that $c \leq a$ and $c \leq a$), if such an element exists.
+For any two elements $a$ and $b$ in $P$, their \emph{meet} (resp. \emph{join}) denoted $a\lor b$ (resp. $a\land b$) is the smallest element $c$ such that $a \leq c$ and $b \leq c$. (resp. the largest element $c$ such that $c \leq a$ and $c \leq b$), if such an element exists.
 We say that $P$ is a \emph{lattice} when, for any two elements $a$ and $b$ of $P$, both $a\lor b$ and $a\land b$ exist.
 We also say that $P$ is \emph{modular} when, for any two elements $a$ and $b$ of $P$, they both cover $a\land b$ if and only if $a\lor b$ covers them both.

-\begin{theorem}(\cite[Theorem 3.2]{Bridget}) For every permutation $\sigma$, the posets $\tilde{P}(\sigma)$ and $\tilde{P}_\bullet(\sigma)$ are planar. \end{theorem}
+\begin{theorem}(\cite[Theorem 3.2]{Bridget}) For every permutation $\sigma$, the posets $P(\sigma)$ and $P_\bullet(\sigma)$ are planar. \end{theorem}